 Therefore, the redo information for each operation in the log must contain the physical address (page number) of the information that it modifies, and the portion of the operation executed by a single log entry must only rely upon the contents of the page that the log entry refers to.
-Since we assume that pages are propagated to disk atomicly, the REDO phase may rely upon information contained within a single page.
+Since we assume that pages are propagated to disk atomically, the REDO phase may rely upon information contained within a single page.

-Once redo completes, some prefix of the runtime log that contains complete entries for all committed transactions has been applied to the database.
-Therefore, we know that the page file is in a physically consistent state (although it contains portions of the results of uncomitted transactions).
+Once redo completes, we have applied some prefix of the run-time log that contains complete entries for all committed transactions.
+Therefore, we know that the page file is in a physically consistent state, although it contains portions of the results of uncomitted transactions.
 The final stage of recovery is the undo phase, which simply aborts all uncomitted transactions.
 Since the page file is physically consistent, the transactions are aborted exactly as they would be during normal operation.